 We used a Maclaren Twin Triumph for our nanny share stroller when Lucie was a baby.
 It was ideal for us because we had a small, walk-up apartment in San Francisco with no outdoor storage (and little space inside as well!).
 We needed a high-quality, day-to-day double stroller that could be folded compactly and taken up the stairs at the end of the day.
 The Twin Triumph was perfect.
 And now, the updated model is even better.”

 5. UPPAbaby G-LINK 2 — Editor’s Pick for Smaller, Younger Kids

 Weight: 21 lbs

-The G-Link 2 is finally out!
-Among other updates, the new model is lighter (22 lbs), more compact, easier to maneuver through doorways, has a larger three-panel canopy to better shield kids from the sun, and a bigger, more accessible under-seat basket that can hold up to 10 lbs!
-The 2019 G-Link 2 is available in Jake (black) and Jordan (Grey).
+The G-Link 2 has been out for a couple of years, now.
+Among other updates, the most recent model is lighter (22 lbs), more compact, easier to maneuver through doorways, has a larger three-panel canopy to better shield kids from the sun, and a bigger, more accessible under-seat basket that can hold up to 10 lbs!
+The G-Link 2 is available in Jake (black) and Jordan (Grey).